dasch-swiss/dsp-tools/docs/dsp-tools-excel2json.md

 With dsp-tools, a JSON project file can be created from Excel files.
 The command for this is documented [here](./dsp-tools-usage.md#create-a-json-project-file-from-excel-files).

-A JSON project consists of
+To put it simple, a JSON project consists of

  - 0-1 "lists" sections
  - 1-n ontologies, each containing